How To Repair Gel Coat Scratches

 - Each spring, encourage your customers to treat their boat with a thorough wash, followed by an oxidation remover and a buffer.
 While it’s not the most fun process, it’s critical to bringing back the shine after a long winter.

-- Remove stains when they occur then add a coat of wax to seal in the shine!
+- Remove stains with soft cloth when they occur then add a coat of wax to seal in the shine!

 Removing scratches from the gel coat of a boat can be a bit time-consuming and require some elbow grease, but it’s not a difficult process.
 If a customer brings in a boat that needs a little love, refer to the above steps to help bring its shine back.
 The best thing any boat owner can do is follow proper prevention and maintenance steps to avoid scratching the gel coat, but stuff happens, and when it does, you’ll be ready for it.